Opportunity for growth

 Jamalia Henderson's graduate internship in China pushed her firmly out of her comfort zone - but she says the experience was invaluable.

 There were a lot of culture shocks and challenges involved but that’s where I got most of my learning and I wouldn’t take it back for anything.

-Bachelor of Social Services graduate, Jamalia Henderson, wanted to get some experience behind her before entering the workforce so she undertook a four month Otago Polytechnic Graduate Internship to China.
+Bachelor of Social Services student, Jamalia Henderson, wanted to get some experience behind her before entering the workforce so she undertook a four-month graduate internship to China.

-“Travelling is always something I’ve wanted to do and this seemed like a great opportunity to get some career experience and life experience and travel at the same time.”
+“Travelling was always something I wanted to do and this seemed like a great opportunity to get some career experience, life experience and travel at the same time,” she says.

-Jamalia’s internship was at Linyi University in the province of Shandong, teaching oral English to freshman students.
+Jamalia’s internship was at Linyi University in the province of Shandong, where she taught oral English language to freshman students.

-“I certainly had a lot of support, contact and advice about teaching from Otago Polytechnic while I was over there, especially in the first few weeks which were a bit testing, which was really good.”
+“I certainly had a lot of support, contact and advice about teaching from Otago Polytechnic while I was over there, especially in the first few weeks - which was really good.”

-Her internship included paid airfares to and from New Zealand, free accommodation, a living away allowance and a living wage.
-She was only required to work a four day week which allowed her to spend the other three days travelling around China.
+Jamalia's internship included paid airfares to and from New Zealand, free accommodation, a living-away allowance and a living wage.
+She was required to work four days per week, allowing plenty of travel and leisure time.